stintcoin/Stint-MN-Install/README.md

 # StintCoin
-Shell script to install a [StintCoin Masternode](http://stintcoin.io/) on a Linux server running Ubuntu 16.04.
+Shell script to install a [StintCoin Masternode](http://stintcoin.com/) on a Linux server running Ubuntu 16.04 or higher.
 Use it on your own risk.
 ***

 ## Installation